stanosphere/advent-of-code/README.md

   - It's still abysmally slow for Day 17 2023 so see if there's anything you can do there
     - I suspect I'm generating too many edges and nodes so there might be a nice trick I can do
     - I guess what I'm saying is maybe my dijkstra implementation is kinda fine, it just needs to be passed in a nicer structure
+  - Could make it into a gist maybe?